-Observations occur when we can see something happening.
-In contrast, inferences are what we figure out based on an experience.
 Helping students understand when information is implied, or not directly stated, will improve their skill in drawing conclusions and making inferences.
-These skills will be needed for all sorts of school assignments, including reading, science and social studies.
-Inferential thinking is a complex skill that will develop over time and with experience.
+These skills are needed across the content areas, including reading, science, and social studies.
+Inferential thinking is a complex skill that develops over time and with experience.

 Why teach inference?